PedroDosS/Swords-and-Souls-Bot/README.md

 Swords and Souls is a 2015 RPG where the player must defeat waves of enemies in a battle arena.
 To progress further, the player can level up various combat-related skills in 5 different minigames.
-In the defense minigame, apples are thrown at the player from all direction, which the player must block.
+In the defense minigame, apples are thrown at the player from all directions, which the player must block.
 This bot automatically plays this minigame by capturing the screen, detecting where the apples are, and blocking them.
-This bot is able to play the minigame infinitely, with a score of over 100,000 apples blocked before I stopped it.
+This bot is able to play the minigame infinitely, reaching a score of over 100,000 before it was stopped manually.

 # How to Run:
 - Download block.py, CoordsCache.txt, coords.py